tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 sudo dnf install rubygems-bundler rubygems-jekyll
 ```

-This would automatically take care of any dependencies and we wouldn't have to
+This would automatically take care of any dependencies, and we wouldn't have to
 worry about managing updates.
 The Fedora versions are relatively modern and
 (after reading the respective Changelogs) seem to be appropriately stable.